claresudbery/clare-wiki-ably/pages/organising/tools/AI/windsurf.md

 ### What if I lose the Cascade pane?

 - Once any folder is open, the Cascade panel should appear automatically on the right side of the editor.
-- If it is not visible, you can open it manually by pressing `Cmd/Ctrl + L` or by clicking the Cascade icon (toggle side panel - two rectangles side by side) in the top right corner of the Windsurf window.
+- If it is not visible, you can open it manually by pressing `Cmd/Ctrl + L` or by clicking the Cascade icon (aka "toggle side panel" - two rectangles side by side) in the top right corner of the Windsurf window.
+	- You can also click the W icon to the right of the thing top middle that looks like a browser search input
 ## Starting a new project

 - Create a `.windsurf` folder, with the following sub-folders: `rules` and `processes`